livegnik/2way-poc-design/01-protocol/09-errors-and-failure-modes.md

 ### 2. Responsibilities

-This specification is responsible for:
+This specification is responsible for the following:

 * Defining the canonical set of protocol-level error classes and symbolic error codes.
 * Defining when an operation, envelope, or sync package must be rejected.